 Exercise 1: Wall angels

-Usually, what happens in response to all these changes is that the pelvis tilts forwards, creating a more prominent curve at the bottom of the spine, which affects things further up the chain, usually resulting in a rounding of the upper back and shoulders, too.
+Usually, what happens in response to all these changes is that the pelvis tilts forwards, creating a more prominent arch at the bottom of the lower back, which affects things further up the chain, usually resulting in a rounding of the upper back and shoulders, too.

 Obviously, correct shoulder alignment and engagement is key for pole as it is such a shoulder-dominant activity.
 This is why I’ve included wall angels below—this simple exercise will help to realign posture and restore your shoulder function to its pre-pregnancy glory.